ras-2004-code/Cheatsheets/react.md

 ```

 ## React

 to create a react app
 ```
 npx create-react-app part1
 cd part1
 ```

-`npm start` to start
+`npm start` to start.

 Return value of a component should always be a single html element with other children elements.
-We can enclose children elements in the empty element
+We can enclose children elements in the empty element.
 ```
 const component = () => {
   return(